Hyundai Ioniq variants

 6000 miles

-All versions of this family hatchback come with a helpful dose of electrification to spare the engine under acceleration, or you can go all-in and pick the purely battery-powered version.
-All this choice comes wrapped in a familiar Hyundai package, with a reassuring warranty and strong build quality.
-There are a few different ways you can specify your used Ioniq, including what powers it under the bonnet.
-Our guide’s here to help you understand the trim and engine lineup, so you can make the best choice for you.
+All versions of the Hyundai Ioniq come with a helpful dose of electrification to assist the engine under acceleration, with both self-charging and plug-in hybrids available.
+Alternatively, you can go all-in and pick the purely battery-powered version.
+All this choice comes wrapped in a familiar Hyundai package, with a long standard kit list, a reassuring five-year factory warranty and strong build quality.

-There are three trims offered across the Ioniq lineup, with SE being the entry-level version.
-As standard, SE gets climate control, rear parking sensors, a basic five-inch infotainment screen, alloy wheels and adaptive cruise control.
+Entry-level SE cars get climate control, rear parking sensors, a basic infotainment system, alloy wheels and adaptive cruise control.

-At the top of the range sits Premium SE.
-This adds posh touches including ventilated front seats with electric adjustment for the driver, heated rear seats, leather trim and parking sensors at the front and the rear.
+Range-topping Premium SE gains ventilated front seats with electric adjustment for the driver, heated rear seats, leather trim and parking sensors at the front and the rear.

 Your Hyundai Ioniq questions answered